-Each dot in the chart below was a member of the Senate in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fulbright is shown as a purple triangle. (analysis methodology)
+Fulbright is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2193 (93rd): A bill to provide for increased participation by the United States in the Asian Development Bank.

 - S.J.Res.
 222 (93rd): A joint resolution to provide for the appointment of Dr. Murray Gell-Mann as Citizen Regent of the Board of Regents of the Smithsonian Institution.

 - S.J.Res.
 221 (93rd): A joint resolution to provide for the reappointment of Dr. Caryl P. Haskins as Citizen Regent of the Board of Regents of the Smithsonian Institution.